 - Applicants must have achieved satisfactory Verbal and Quantitative scores on the Graduate Record Exam (GRE).
 In some instances, GMAT or LSAT scores may be substituted.
 The official score report must be submitted; a photocopy of the examiner's report is acceptable.

-- Applicants must submit a personal statement which indicates why the applicant wishes to pursue a doctoral degree in Global Studies.
-An interview may also be requested by the Graduate Admissions Committee.
+- Applicants must submit a personal statement of about 750 words which indicates why the applicant wishes to pursue a doctoral degree in Global Studies.

 Your personal Statement should address the following:

 - Describe your personal, professional and academic background, and what has led you to apply for admission to the UMass Lowell doctoral program in Global Studies at this point in your personal and professional journey.